aayla-secura/mixnmatchttp/README.md

 The html pages in `/demos/csrf` can be used to test for [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) vulnerabilities.

-  * `getData.html`: requests a new cache UUID for saving the exfiltrated data to and presents you with an input field where you put the URL of the secret page you want to fetch via the victim; then generates a URL for the victim to click on (`evil.html`)
+  * `getData.html`: requests a new cache UUID for saving the exfiltrated data to and presents you with an input field where you put the URL of the secret page you want to fetch via the victim; then generates a URL for the victim to click on (`evil.html`); supported URL parameters:
     - `post`: fetch target using POST instead of GET
-  * `evil.html`: this is the page you send to the victim; it will fetch the data and send it back to you; supported URL parameters:
+  * `evil.html`: this is the page you send to the victim; it will fetch the data and cache it in the server under the previously generated UUID; supported URL parameters:
     - `reqURL`: the URL of the page to fetch
     - `sendURL`: the URL of the page to send the data to
     - `post`: fetch using POST instead of GET